What are the risk factors for childhood leukemia?

 Genetic risk factors

 Genetic risk factors are those that are part of our DNA (the substance that makes up our genes).
 They are most often inherited from our parents.
-While some genetic factors increase the risk of childhood leukemia, most cases of leukemia are not linked to any known genetic causes.
+While some genetic factors increase the risk of childhood leukemia, most leukemias are not linked to any known genetic causes.

 - Down syndrome (trisomy 21): Children with Down syndrome have an extra (third) copy of chromosome 21.
-In ways that are not completely understood, this extra chromosome 21 causes mental retardation and a characteristic facial appearance.
-Children with Down syndrome are many times more likely to develop either acute lymphocytic leukemia (ALL) or acute myeloid leukemia (AML) than are other children, with an overall risk of about 2% to 3%.
-Down syndrome has also been linked with transient leukemia (also known as transient myeloproliferative disorder) – a leukemia-like condition within the first month of life, which often resolves on its own without the use of chemotherapy.
+They are many times more likely to develop either acute lymphocytic leukemia (ALL) or acute myeloid leukemia (AML) than are other children, with an overall risk of about 2% to 3%.
+Down syndrome has also been linked with transient leukemia (also known as transient myeloproliferative disorder) – a leukemia-like condition within the first month of life, which often resolves on its own without treatment.

 - Li-Fraumeni syndrome: This is a rare condition caused by a change in the TP53 tumor suppressor gene.
 People with this change have a higher risk of developing several kinds of cancer, including leukemia, bone or soft tissue sarcomas, breast cancer, adrenal gland cancer, and brain tumors.